eolesinski/poliscipy/docs/example-2.md

 This dictionary includes the states that participated in the 1796 election and the party that won in each state.

 {: .important }
 > Note: In the data dictionary above we have added a category for `Territories` above.
-Note: for reprsenting territoties, we can simply create another feild in out data dictionary for `Terriroties` and then add this to the colormap.
+Note: for representing territories, we can simply create another field in out data dictionary for `Terriroties` and then add this to the colormap.

 Since we have added a new category `Territories` to our electoral college map, we need to make sure that we also specify a color in our color map so that PoliSciPy knows which color you would like to use to represent them.
-For representing territoires, it can be useful to show them simply as `grey` so that they do not get confused with the `No Data` category.
+For representing territories, it can be useful to show them simply as `grey` so that they do not get confused with the `No Data` category.

 Create a custom colormap like the one below: